Improving Precision in Kinematic Weak Lensing with MIRoRS: Model-Independent Restoration of Reflection Symmetries: Results and Discussion

 \subsection{Illustris Data}

 Extending our analysis to the Illustris data, we fit the 358 halos at three inclinations each ($20^\circ$, $40^\circ$, and $60^\circ$) with both the kinematic and combined models.
-These halos are from a z=0 snapshot and all expected to have $\gx=0$.
-Results are shown in \cref{tab:stats}, along with a comparison to analysis of the same data using a parametric model by DW23.
-Comparing the two nonparametric models, shown in \cref{fig:combined_kinematic}, we see the combined model shows a distinct improvement over the kinematic model.
-Uncertainty in the kinematic model is $0.05$ considering all inclination angles and improves to $0.039$ at an inclination of $60^\circ$.
+These halos are from a z=0 snapshot and are all expected to have $\gx=0$.
+Results are shown in \cref{tab:stats}, along with a comparison to analysis of the same data using a parametric model by DW23 and results after filtering with the Moran's $I$ test.
+We report the overall uncertainty in the distribution of fitted \gxx values, but find that the majority of the results are best fit with a two-component Gaussian mixture model (GMM) according to the Bayesian information criteria.
+We report the scatter in the narrow component of the GMM separately as $\sigma_{\mathrm{core}}$.
+We show the distribution of results along with the overall uncertainty for each case in \cref{fig:violin}.

+DW23 analyzed the same Illustris data set, allowing for a direct comparison between methods, with their results shown in blue in \cref{fig:violin}.
+In that paper, they fit their distribution with a double Gaussian profile with a broad component plus a narrow core.
+Our method largely eliminates the broad wings seen in their distribution, such that our overall scatter is comparable to the scatter in the core of their distribution.
+While DW23 cites this low core uncertainty at $0.025$--$0.036$, their total uncertainty is between $0.089$ and $0.062$, depending on inclination.
+Across the same inclinations, we report a total uncertainty of $0.027$--$0.047$ with an overall uncertainty of $\sigma = 0.039$ across the entire sample.
+Our comparable core uncertainties are roughly half the overall, at $0.016$ for the combined model across all inclinations (\cref{tab:stats}).

+Comparing the two nonparametric models, shown in purple and green in \cref{fig:violin}, we see the combined model shows a distinct improvement over the kinematic model.
+Total uncertainty in the fit of \gxx with the kinematic model is $0.05$ considering all inclination angles and improves to $0.039$ at an inclination of $60^\circ$.
 The combined model has an uncertainty of $0.039$, improving to $0.027$ at $i=60^\circ$.

 This improvement is not as dramatic as the factor of 2--6 claimed in DiG21.
 In that study, a parametric model of the velocity field was used similar to our mock field.
 However, they did not create a mock photometric observation and instead fed their model the true position angle perturbed with a $6^\circ$ uncertainty.
 While some of the results from our fitting of the mock data are within the range of a factor of 2--6 improvement, we do not find that to be the case generally, especially not with a more realistic observation.